tamberg/library/README.md

 ## Entities
 - item: is borrowed/lent by user/admin (file in repository)
-- topic: groups items (directory or redirect file in repository)
+- topic: groups items (directory or file with redirect links in repository)
 - request: borrow this item for n weeks (issue with item name, user, timestamp)
 - user: borrows items (GitHub user with right to search and read files, open an issue)
 - admin: lends items (GitHub user with right to edit the repository, add files, tag an issue)